Note: When I first wrote this review in March 2016, the “Riprock” was called the “Hotrock.” It’s the same bike, same build, but a different new name.

 The Specialized Hotrock is one of only a few 12” pedal bikes that is actually designed for a beginner rider.
 The geometry of the Hotrock has a longer wheelbase and lower center of gravity that most 12” bikes on the market, making riding easier for a young child.

 The saddle has a minimum height of 17” which means that it can fit kids as young as 2.
 (Of course this is dependent on your child.
 Make sure that your child’s inseam is AT LEAST 17” in order to fit on this bike).
-For more info on fitting your child on a pedal bike, read this blog post.
+For more info on fitting your child on a pedal bike, read on our post on kids bike sizing.

 One of my favorite things about the Hotrock is that it is produced by Specialized, one of the world’s leading bicycle brands.
 You find the same level of quality construction is this little bike as you would expect in one of Specialized’s adult bikes.